 • “My experience is that divorce is almost always unilateral.
 It’s not a democracy.
 One person gets to decide the fate of not only the marriage but the family,” said Michelle Weiner Davis, (author of The Divorce Remedy – The Proven 7-Step Program for Saving Your Marriage).

-• People get divorced for one reason and one reason only: One or both of them get selfish.
-People won’t say they got selfish —they’ll say, “Oh, we were too young” or “We rushed into it,’” but it’s all [nonsense].
+• People get divorced for one reason and one reason only.
+One or both of them get selfish.
+People won’t say they got selfish.
+They’ll say, “Oh, we were too young.”
+Or they’ll say, “We rushed into it.’”
+But it’s all [nonsense].
 They’re getting divorced for one reason: One of them is being selfish.
 (Pastor Mark Gungor, pastor at New Beginnings Church in Stevens Point, Wisconsin)

 • It’s said that, “A self-centered life will have a tendency to confuse its selfish desire with God’s will.”
 Think about those words for a moment, in how it applies to marriage.
 So often we’ll see what we want to see.
 And unless we’re on the alert, as we’re told to be in the Bible (1 Peter 5:8), we can easily slide into a self-centered way of thinking.
 We’ll justify and rearrange our thoughts and actions to fit the best conception of our actions that we can (much like using a kaleidoscope to see the prettiest design we can while using one).
 (Cindy Wright)